-This paper supports the following principles that guide the NHS:
+This paper supports the following prin ciples that guide the NHS:

-- ☑ 1.
-The NHS provides a comprehensive service, available to all - 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay - 3.
-The NHS aspires to the highest standards of excellence and professionalism - ☑ 4.
+- 1. The NHS provides a comprehensive service, available to all - 2.
+Access to NHS services is based on clinical need, not an individual's ability to pay - $\overline{\boxtimes}$ 3.
+The NHS aspires to the highest standards of excellence and professionalism - 4.
 NHS services must reflect the needs and preferences of patients, their families and their carers - 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population - 7.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population - 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources. - 7.
 The NHS is accountable to the public, communities and patients that it serves.